-Losing a loved one through an act of violence is a very traumatic experience for family members, friends, and many other people related to the violence.
+Losing a loved one through an act of violence is a very traumatic experience for family members, friends, witnesses, first responders, and others.
 No one can ever be prepared for such a loss.
-No amount of counselling, prayer, justice, restitution or compassion can ever bring a loved one back, and this can be difficult for the survivors to manage.
+No amount of counselling, prayer, justice, restitution, or compassion can ever bring back a loved one.

-Those left behind to mourn the loss of their loved one are sometimes referred to as 'homicide survivors' and these people are victims of crime.
-Their lives have been drastically changed by the crime, and their life will never be the same even though they may not have even been present at the crime.
-There was a period of time when the Canadian justice system did not recognize next of kin as victims.
+Those left behind are sometimes referred to as, 'homicide survivors' and are victims of crime.
+Their lives have been altered forever.
+Their life will never be the same even though they may not have even been present at the crime.

+There was a period when the Canadian justice system did not recognize next of kin as victims.
 This changed through the lobbying efforts of victims and their advocates.

-Today, those who work with homicide survivors, such as counsellors, victim service providers, Crown Attorneys and police officers, must recognize that these survivors of homicide are also victims of the crime, and face a unique set of emotions and circumstances.
-Knowing this, assistance can be offered and delivered with this in mind.
+Today, those who work with homicide survivors, including counsellors, victim service providers, Crown Attorneys, and police officers, must recognize that these survivors of homicide are also victims of crime, and face a unique set of emotions and circumstances.